Three2Guys/IPFS-BlockchainLib/demo-installation/INSTALL.md

     - **New RPC URL**: `http://127.0.0.1:8545`
     - **Chain ID**: 31337
     - **Currency Symbol**: ETH

+This step is done in the MetaMask Network Setting.
+Click on the left top button of MetaMask and select "add a custom network".
+Then input the parameters above.

 5. Import an account using one of the private keys from the Anvil terminal output.
+Click the top button of MetaMask and select "import accounts".
+Copy an private key from the terminal which runs `anvil`.
+You could follow the [video instruction](https://youtu.be/dD1cTx0mD2A) to complete the setting.

-6. Connect MetaMask to the network and disable real account connections for testing purposes.
+7. Connect MetaMask to the network and disable real account connections for testing purposes.
+Click the right top button and unselect all the real accounts to connect to Anvil localhost.
+Also update the permission of the accounts you imported.

-7. Refresh the application and continue uploading files or interacting with the blockchain.
+8. Refresh the application and continue uploading files or interacting with the blockchain.